Zaxxon709/fentasticplus/README.md

 # FENtastic Plus

 A fork of FENtastic.
-Credits to the developer (ivarbrandt)<br><br>
+Credits to the developer (ivarbrandt)<br>

 FENtastic Plus expands on the original FENtastic experience with additional customization options, enhanced home screen controls, extra backgrounds and layouts, widget improvements, and various other features designed to give users more control over their setup.

 Please note: FENtastic Plus is a work in progress.
-New features are added frequently, and while every effort is made to keep things stable, you may occasionally run into bugs or features that are still being refined.
+New features are added frequently, and while every effort is made to keep things stable, you may occasionally run into bugs or features that are still being refined.<br>

 ### Instructions for installing this repository without a source: